 First he does a professional measuring job so there can be no mistake about how their penis really matches up to the normal range.
 Then it’s mostly a matter of filling in their basic knowledge about sex, he says.

+It does not matter how to increase your penis size.
 The patients need to know that it’s not the size of the penis that matters, but how stiff it is.
 And that to give their partner pleasure, it’s the clitoris they need to bear in mind – some don’t actually realise it’s on the outside, but think it’s somewhere deep inside the vagina, the professor says.

 “And finally, we explain that pleasure is really related to love matters and emotional things rather than an excessively huge penis!”